A Healthy Mindset

 Are you feeling a little lower than usual lately?
 You’re not alone.

-It’s been an extremely hard time for us all.
-Normally as a student within the months of March to June, you would have just been challenged with the stress of exams, but this year, there’s been a new wave of stress...
+It’s been an extremely hard time for us all, there’s been a new wave of stress...
 Coronavirus.
 There have been many pressures that have come from Coronavirus and lockdown, mentally, physically and emotionally.
 It’s a new and difficult time, bringing a lot of change and a lot of uncertainty - but the main importance is looking after your mental health and well- being!

 A great way to help you get through these worrying times is by having a routine.
 Can you put your hand up and admit to having a structured routine over the past few months?
 Or have your days been all over the place?
 If you haven’t, try structuring a routine into your life - it makes a massive difference!
 It’s a great way to build up positivity, reduce stress levels and help keep you grounded.